 Equity & Excellence

 CCSD93 is devoted to ensuring students are healthy, engaged, challenged, safe, and socially and emotionally supported.
 In 2018 the district initiated an Equity and Excellence Committee composed of staff members, administrators, parents and Board of Education members to accomplish this.
-The Committee has been charged with removing bias and increasing diversity and cultural sensitivity to create more equitable experiences throughout the district so all of our students and families have greater opportunities to know they are an equally vital part of the CCSD93 community.
-The Committee is composed of subcommittees, which are listed below, along with their goals.
+The Committee was charged with removing bias and increasing diversity and cultural sensitivity to create more equitable experiences throughout the district so all of our students and families have greater opportunities to know they are an equally vital part of the CCSD93 community.
+The Committee was composed of subcommittees, which are listed below, along with their goals.

 • Systemic - To ensure a systemic and continuous development toward advancing equity within all policies, processes, procedures, initiatives, decision-making and fiscal responsibilities.